 There are two components of this: Upfront (UFMIP) and Monthly (MIP)

-The upfront component is 1.75% of the loan amount and is a one-time fee paid at the time of origination.
+The upfront component is a one-time fee paid at the time of origination.

 The monthly premium is payable every month.
 The rates for those vary depending on different factors such as down-payment, loan amount, term of the loan.
 You can read more details on HUD.gov website.